 Nwadiogbu was born in Lagos, Nigeria and holds a B.Sc in Civil and Environmental Engineering from the University of Lagos, Nigeria.
 His art career started in the university, and with no formal training, has pushed him to become one of the most interesting young contemporary artists from Nigeria, creating works that question life- calling out some of the problems and becoming very grounded in human consciousness..

-In 2016, Ken was featured at Omenka Gallery's Insanity exhibition, sponsored by Frot Foundation, in Lagos, Nigeria.
-He has been involved with more group exhibitions ever since, including the TMC's It's Not Furniture, curated by Winifred Okpapi, the Artyrama's group exhibition curated by Mr Jess Castellote, some international group exhibitions and fairs such as the Moniker Art Fair, sponsored by Creative Debuts, in Brooklyn, NYC, the Anti-Trump show organized in UK amongst many others.
-He has been televised and publicized on different local and international platforms like Guardian Life, Tush Magazine, WIRED Magazine, Candid Magazine, Bored Panda, BBC, CNN, and more.
+Nwadiogbu has been featured in lots of local and international group exhibitions and fairs, including the Insanity exhibition, sponsored by Frot Foundation, in Omenka Gallery, Nigeria, the TMC's It's Not Furniture, curated by Winifred Okpapi, the Artyrama's group exhibition curated by Mr Jess Castellote, the Moniker Art Fair, sponsored by Creative Debuts, in Brooklyn, NYC, the Anti-Trump show organised in UK, the Afriuture Exhibition by Ramati Art Africa in association with Commonwealth Africa Summit, in Toronto Canada, amongst many others.
+He has been televised and publicized on different platforms like Guardian Life, Tush Magazine, WIRED Magazine, Candid Magazine, Bored Panda, BBC, CNN, and more as well as inspiring and encouraging young creatives through public speaking appearances like TEDx.
 He co-founded Artists Connect NG, the largest Nigerian artist gathering that took place at Lekki Leisure Lake, in Lagos, Nigeria.

-To Ken, Art is indeed timeless, it is his solace and hiding place, a safe haven he has found to be devoid of restrictions, boxes and boundaries.
-He currently lives and works in Lagos, Nigeria.
+To Nwadiogbu, Art is indeed timeless, it is his solace and hiding place, a safe haven he has found to be devoid of restrictions, boxes and boundaries.